 How to knead French bread by hand

-Hand-kneading - It's good to know how to knead dough without a stand mixer.
-In fact, I usually hand knead this French bread recipe when I make a half batch (1 pound dough yield) because my hands can incorporate and knead smaller batches more efficiently than the stand mixer.
+Hand-kneading - It's good to know how to knead dough without an electric mixer.
+In fact, I usually hand knead this French bread recipe when I make a half batch (1-pound dough yield) because my hands can incorporate and knead smaller batches more efficiently than the mixer.

 To hand knead: Stir ingredients together (using a utensil or your hands) in a large mixing bowl until a shaggy dough forms.
 Transfer dough to a steady surface and hand-knead until a cohesive, elastic dough forms (about 3-5 minutes).
 Sprinkle the reserved flour in small amounts as needed to prevent the dough sticking to the table or your hands during the entire process.